ProgrammingIncluded/project_synthesia/README.md

 # Project Synthesia

-Submission for Game Jame 2021.
+Submission for Game Off 2021.
 More info to come.

 ## Build Instructions